 From Manual to Smart: Manufacturer Evolution

-Integrating AI-driven monitoring over 40% reduced machine downtime for a friend of mine running a mid-sized manufacturing company.
+Integrating AI-driven monitoring reduced machine downtime by over 40% for a friend of mine running a mid-sized manufacturing company.
 These advances are about accuracy, consistency, and predictive efficiency rather than only speed.

 AI and Automation: Smarter, Faster, Better